 exercises to practice, some guided meditations, and extra reading material applicable to that week's practice.

-FOR INFORMATION GO TO THE MENU PAGE 'MINDFUL WORKSHOPS' or UPCOMING MAY COURSE.
+GO TO THE MENU PAGE 'MINDFUL WORKSHOPS' or UPCOMING COURSES.

 Welcome to Mindfulness Practice.